 Vikunja uses Mage to script common development tasks and even releasing.
-Mage is a pure go solution which allows for greater flexibility and things like better paralelization.
+Mage is a pure go solution which allows for greater flexibility and things like better parallelization.

-This document explains what taks are available and what they do.
+This document explains what tasks are available and what they do.

 Table of contents

 To use mage, you’ll need to install the mage cli.
 To install it, run the following command:

 There are multiple categories of subcommands in the magefile: